 If we manage to bridge the gap between the finance and water sector, more (private) money will become available to meet worldwide water challenges.
 This is where NWP comes in.
-NWP brings the Dutch water sector and finance sector together in the Netherlands as well as internationally.
-Since 2017, NWP is supporting financiers (such as FMO) with the identification of bankable projects.
-We have organised several matchmaking events between the finance and Dutch water sector with the aim of stimulating a timely collaboration between the two sectors.
+NWP brings the Dutch water sector and finance sector together.
+In the Netherlands as well as internationally.
+Since 2017, NWP is supporting financiers, such as FMO (Entrepreneurial development bank) with the identification of bankable projects.
+We organised several matchmaking events between the finance and Dutch water sector with the aim of stimulating a timely collaboration between the two sectors.

-As executor of the Dutch Government’s Partners for Water programme, NWP supports the Taskforce Finance of the Dutch Interdepartmental Water Cluster (IWC) with project identification in IWC countries and matching of Dutch water sector companies with potential development projects.
+As executor of the Dutch Government’s Partners for Water programme, NWP supports the Taskforce Finance of the Dutch Interdepartmental Water Cluster (IWC).
+NWP identifies projects in IWC countries and matches Dutch water sector companies with potential development projects.

-Together with NWP and the Delta Team coordinators, the Taskforce identifies projects and advises the IWC steering comity.
+Together with NWP and the Delta Team coordinators, the Taskforce identifies projects and advises the IWC steering committee.
 The ambition is to implement at least one project per focus country.

 Would you like to know more about these initiatives or on the topic Finance for Water?
 Don’t hesitate to contact us.